 As discussed in section IVB8 above, the Act addresses liability based on the failure to erect road signs, the failure to replace road signs, and damages resulting from the absence, condition or malfunction of traffic or road signs and signal devices.
 The first provision of section 101.060, together with section 101.022(b), establish that a governmental entity can be held liable only for the failure to erect and place signs and signals required by law.
-TEX.
-TORT CLAIMS ACT §§ 101.060, 101.022(b); see State v.
+Tex.
+Tort Claims Act §§ 101.060, 101.022(b); see State v.
 Rodriguez, 985 S.W.2d at 85; Villarreal, 810 S.W.2d at 421.
-Subsection (a)(1) of section 101.060 specifically states that liability cannot be based upon the failure to erect and use discretionary signs and signals.22
+Subsection (a)(1) of section 101.060 specifically states that liability cannot be based upon the failure to erect and use discretionary signs and signals.

 The supreme court has determined that all signs, signals, and warning devices provided for in the Manual are discretionary and cannot form the basis of liability.
 The Manual was adopted by the highway department under Transportation Code section 544.001.
-The Manual purports to obligate all governmental units in the state to act in compliance with its terms.
+Manual purports to obligate all governmental units in the state to act in compliance with its terms.
 The Manual identifies certain signs and signals as discretionary, while appearing to mandate the use of other signs.
-King, 808 S.W.2d The supreme court held that other at 466. provisions of the Manual establish that its terms are not mandatory, in a legal sense.
+King, 808 S.W.2d at 466.
+The supreme court held that other provisions of the Manual establish that its terms are not mandatory, in a legal sense.
 Id. at 466; Villarreal, 610 S.W.2d at 420-21.
 Therefore, while the Manual may appear to require the use or erection of certain signs, it does not establish a legal standard under which a governmental entity can be held liable.
-King, 808 S.W.2d at 466; Villarreal, 810 S.W.2d at 421 (holding that the Manual merely establishes construction standards for signs which an entity chooses to erect, but does not require the erection of any signs, signals or warning devices).
+King, 808 reasonably necessary to make an arrest still "arises out of" the battery claim.
+"As the saying goes, there is no such thing as a negligent battery, since battery is defined to require an intentional touching without consent not a negligent one."